 Artist blacksmith, George Witzke (wit-ski) has been a professional blacksmith creating hand-forged ironwork since 1994.
 His journey started with a three day beginner's class.
 Once bitten with the blacksmith bug, he progressed from a hobby smith into a full time blacksmith in just a few years.
 His career advanced from participating in local craft shows to selling at high-end arts and craft shows then on to exclusively crafting custom work.
 In 2010, when the economy turned, he switched his focus to galleries and shops.
 In 2015, he was invited by his mentor and blacksmith partner, to build and man a public demonstration shop just outside of the east entrance to Zion National Park.
 Through that experience, he realized many people have a desire to play with fire, thus Blacksmith Adventures was born!
-The Kanab, Utah shop operated until George retired in 2022.
-Now, he offers classes during the summer tourist season in Silverton, Colorado.
+The Silverton, Colorado location is open Memorial Day to Labor Day.

 Though he no longer accepts custom commissions, in his years as a smith, George Witzke has created a diverse array of beautiful and complex iron work for both residential and commercial properties.
 Most notably, he worked with a team of blacksmiths to create the railing at the Grand Canyon's Mather Point Amphitheater.